För att komma till inlägget på svenska, klicka här: Odlingsplan och så-schema för 2022

-May: lettuce, chard, green beans, snap peas, snow peas
+May: chard, green beans, snap peas, snow peas

 That’s that!
-If you’d like to learn more about vegetable growing, we can’t help but to recommend our Vegetable Growing for Beginners and our web shop, where we have complete digital guides that will take you from seed to plentiful harvest in your own garden.
-These come in different sizes depending on your space, and suit beginners as well as more experienced green thumbs.
+If you’d like to learn more about vegetable growing, we simply have to recommend our blog post Vegetable Growing for Beginners.
 Good luck, and have a wonderful growing season!

 Share this post!